Cache memory

 Then if you connection is slow or the Internet is busy and you request that page again, if it takes a long time to download, the browser takes the previous version stored in the Cache Memory.

-Clear the Cache Memory
+Refresh a page to Clear the Cache Memory

 To load the new real live version, you have to clear the Cache Memory by reloading/refreshing the page in the browser, you can do this by: